 Research-creation support material (if applicable)

-When including a website link, follow these instructions:
+When including a website link:

 - Provide the complete and exact URL and indicate the path to access the intended support material on the website.